Create an Assumable Identity for a CLI session authenticated with Keycloak

 --identity $ID

 After logging in, the pipeline will be able to run any chainctl command under the assumed identity.
-To test out this ability, this configuration runs the chainctl images repos list command to list all available image repositories associated associated with the group.
+To test out this ability, this configuration runs the chainctl images repos list command to list all available image repositories associated associated with the organization.

 chainctl images repos list